grimy86/lowlevelnotes/docs/Reverse_Engineering/Intro.md

 ## Basic dynamic analysis
 Many of the properties of a malware sample can be hidden when it's not running.
 However, when we perform dynamic analysis, we can lay these properties bare and learn more about the behavior of a malware sample.

->[!IMPORTANT]
+!!! warning
-> Dynamic analysis requires running live malware samples that can be destructive.
+    Dynamic analysis requires running live malware samples that can be destructive.
 It is highly recommended that you perform malware analysis in an isolated Virtual Machine.

->
-> You can create a clean snapshot of your Virtual Machine before performing any malware analysis and revert it to start from a clean state again after every analysis.
+    You can create a clean snapshot of your Virtual Machine before performing any malware analysis and revert it to start from a clean state again after every analysis.

->
-> Don't perform malware analysis on a live machine not purpose-built for malware analysis.
+    Don't perform malware analysis on a live machine not purpose-built for malware analysis.

 ## Introduction to Sandboxes
 Sandbox is a term borrowed from the military.
 A sandbox is a box of sand, as the name suggests, modeling the terrain where an operation has to take place, in which a military team dry runs their scenarios to identify possible outcomes.

 In malware analysis, a sandbox is an isolated environment mimicking the actual target environment of a malware, where an analyst runs a sample to learn more about it. `Malware analysis sandboxes heavily rely on Virtual Machines`, their ability to take snapshots and revert to a clean state when required.

 ### Open-Source sandboxes
 Though it is good to understand what a good sandbox is made of, building a sandbox from scratch is not always necessary.
 One can always set up Open Source Sandboxes.
 These sandboxes provide the framework for performing basic dynamic analysis and are also customizable to a significant extent to help those with a more adventurous mindset.